Verma314/haskell-snippets/README.md

 *Many* parameterized types of the kind ```* -> *``` are instances of Functor.

+* Imp: "Functors are incredibly useful because they allow you to reuse a single function with any type belonging to the Functor type class."

+That means a Maybe *is* a functor.
 * The fmap converts here a Maybe part type to a Maybe HTML

 ```